Uquinix/uqis/meta/service-script-guide.md

 behaviour.

-Adding a restart function will not work, this is a design decision within OpenRC.
+Adding a restart function will not work, this is a design decision within UQIS.
 Since there may be dependencies involved (e.g. network -> apache) a restart function is in general not going to work. restart is internally mapped to `stop()` + `start()` (plus handling dependencies).
 If a service needs to behave differently when it is being restarted vs